 Today, you are upgrading your data center hardware.
 Tomorrow, perhaps, you are migrating to the cloud.
 Next week you are hardening your security framework, and next month you are deploying collaboration tools for the organization.

 Technology teams today are no longer tasked with keeping the lights on and technology running smoothly.
-They are strategic players in moving the business forward, investing in new technology and aligning to the organizational objectives.
+They are strategic players in moving the business forward, streamlining processes, investing in new technology and aligning to the organizational objectives.

 These tasks call for a much wider and deeper level of technology expertise.
 To build a team with the various certifications, regulatory knowledge, and experience needed to successfully meet these targets is enormously expensive.
 So, organizations extend IT teams with the experts at an MSP who have these qualifications, sharing that expertise – and cost – with other businesses.